cenit-io/cenit-docs/docs/connector_factory/detailing_and_editing_the_connector_app_elements.md

 **Algorithm do_update_contact**

-This algorithm updates one record of type Contact in the remote platform, gets the created record from the API and returns it as a result of the algorithm execution.
+This algorithm updates one record of type Contact in the remote platform, gets the updated record from the API and returns it as a result of the algorithm execution.
 It takes one parameter:

 - options: A JSON object with some options needed in the import process.
 This object must contain a property data with the record to be updated in the remote platform.
 The record in the property data must match the structure expected by the API in the request body.